josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

 ## 🪔 Survivor Testimonies

-- **Miriam Shevet (Northern Greece, 1941)** described Bulgarian reprisals that coincided with Yom Kippur as *“our black Yom Kippur.”* Though most victims were Greeks, she named the day as the only language vast enough to contain the massacre.
+- **Miriam Shevet (Northern Greece, 1941)** described Bulgarian reprisals that coincided with Yom Kippur as *“our black Yom Kippur.”* Though most victims were Greeks, and she deliniates clearly to show this was a violence motivated chiefly by ethno-nationalism, she named the day as the only language vast enough to contain the massacre.

-- Survivors across ghettos and camps recalled **Nazi mockery**: offering extra rations on the fast day, intensifying labour, or timing raids to Yom Kippur — deliberate humiliation through desecration.
+- Survivors across ghettos and camps recalled **Nazi mockery**: offering extra rations on *the Day of Lament* (and therefore, of fasting), intensifying labour, or timing raids to Yom Kippur — deliberate humiliation through desecration.

 - For many, Yom Kippur became a site of theological fracture: *why seek God’s forgiveness when annihilation was upon us?* Some lost faith, others held more tightly.
 Observance itself became an act of defiance.
+Proof of existence, and therefore, an act of resistance.

 ---